Essential Oil Substitution Chart & FREE Substitute Customizer

 Audio generated by DropInBlog's Blog Voice AI™ may have slight pronunciation nuances.
 Learn more

-Found a blend to try but missing one oil?
-Need essential oil substitutions that you can use instead?
-With so many essential oils available on the market, you more than likely will come across essential oil recipes or diffuser blends that you are missing an oil for.
+Have you found a blend to try but are missing one oil?
+Do you need essential oil substitutions that you can use instead?
+With so many essential oils available, you will likely come across recipes or diffuser blends for which you are missing an oil.
+Don't stress!
+Check out our essential oil substitution chart for ideas the next time you don't have the oil you need.

-We made a post on the Top 30 Affordable Essential Oils to buy to help you expand your oil collection without breaking the budget.
+If you are new to aromatherapy and your collection is still small, that's OK.
+We posted on the Top 30 Affordable Essential Oils to buy to help you expand your oil collection without breaking the budget.

 Substitution Chart for Essential Oils and Aromatherapy by Loving Essential Oils | Get the guide today!